Nukesor/sticker-finder/README.md

 1. Clone the repository:

         % git clone git@github.com:nukesor/stickerfinder && cd stickerfinder
-2. Execute following commands to install all dependencies and to initialize the database:
+2. Execute following `poetry install` to install all dependencies.

-        % poetry install
-        % poetry run initdb.py
-3. Either start the stickerfinder once or copy the `stickerfinder.toml` manually to `~/.config/stickerfinder.toml` and adjust all necessary values.
+3. Either start the stickerfinder once with `poetry run main.py` or copy the `stickerfinder.toml` manually to `~/.config/stickerfinder.toml` and adjust all necessary values.
+4. Run `poetry run initdb.py` to initialize the database.
-4. Start the bot `poetry run main.py`
+5. Start the bot `poetry run main.py`

-5. If you plan to keep up to date, you need to set the current alemibic revision manually.
+6. If you plan to keep up to date, you need to set the current alemibic revision manually.
 Get the latest revision with `poetry run alembic history` and change the current head to the newest revision with `poetry run alembic stamp <revision>`.
-6. Now you can just execute `poetry run alembic upgrade head`, whenever you are updating from a previous version.
+7. Now you can just execute `poetry run alembic upgrade head`, whenever you are updating from a previous version.

 ## Botfather commands